 Spatial sound technology that uses headphones to reproduce the sound field environment of the studio

-The 360 Virtual Mixing Environment (also known as “360VME”) is a spatial sound technology that employs the usage of headphones in order to duplicate the sound field environment of a reference studio with a high level of accuracy.
+The 360 Virtual Mixing Environment (also known as “360VME”) is a spatial sound technology that employs the use of headphones in order to duplicate the sound field environment of a reference studio with a high level of accuracy.
 Sony Corporation (also known as “Sony”) has announced the debut of its measuring service and dedicated software for the “360VME.”

 The monitor environments of production studios are evolving to become multi-channel to accommodate the growing prevalence of spatial sound content in media such as music, movies, and video games.
 The production of spatial sound material has traditionally been done in studios that are outfitted with multi-speaker settings.
-However, the number of studios that are suitable with this type of production is limited.
+However, the number of studios that are suitable for this type of production is limited.

 It is possible for producers to produce material with spatial sound from nearly any location with the assistance of 360VME, which reproduces the sound field of a multi-channel studio through the use of headphones.

-beginning in June2, each of these studios will begin supplying measurement services as well as dedicated software.
+Beginning in June 2, each of these studios will begin supplying measurement services as well as dedicated software.

-In addition, Sony’s MDR-MV1, an open-back3 monitor headphone that is scheduled for a new release, will maximise the performance of the 360VME.
+In addition, Sony’s MDR-MV1, an open-back3 monitor headphone that is scheduled for a new release, will maximize the performance of the 360VME.
 When makers use both of these products together, they will be able to mimic the sound field environment of the studio with even greater precision.

 1: An immersive music experience is provided by 360 Reality Audio through the use of Sony’s object-based spatial sound technology.
 This technology creates the sensation of being present at a live concert or in the studio with the artist while they are recording.

 2: For specific start dates, please get in touch with the relevant studio.

 3: A structure that does not impede the passage of sound into or out of the house